 Tokushima: Iya Valley Traditions & Sudachi Citrus

-The lya region, located deep in the mountains of Tokushima Prefecture, lacks flat land, making it impossible to cultivate rice, the staple food of Japan.
+The steep valleys of the lya region, located deep in the mountains of Tokushima Prefecture, make it impossible to cultivate rice, the staple food of Japan.
 Therefore, buckwheat, which can be grown on slopes, became the dominant crop.
-This region is characterized by its unique food culture, featuring natural blessings such as wild vegetables and game meat, which are rare in Japan.
+This led to one of the most unique regions of Shikoku food culture, featuring natural offerings such as wild vegetables and game meat, which are rare in Japan.
 Furthermore, Tokushima Prefecture holds almost the entire national share of the “Sudachi”, a small green citrus fruit.
 While not the main ingredient, it’s a wonderful supporting player, adding a refreshing touch to dishes.

 Iya Soba: Rustic Flavors from the Mountains